 – John Rohn

-Writing is a tremendous joy for some; a dreaded chore for others.
-But even if it’s a joy for you, there will be days when you’d rather be squirming in the dentist’s chair, getting your teeth drilled, than sitting at your keyboard trying to come up with scintillating ideas or perfect words.
+Writing is a tremendous joy for some, but a dreaded chore for others.
+But even if it’s a joy for you, there will be days when you’d rather be squirming while getting your teeth drilled in the dentist’s chair than sitting at your keyboard trying to come up with scintillating ideas or perfect words.
 Still, no matter how you may be feeling, you must continue to write at your regular time.
 Don’t let yourself wait for “the right moment” or fool yourself into believing that if you skip today’s session you’ll work twice as hard tomorrow.
 It doesn’t matter if you don’t feel inspired or the ideas aren’t flowing.
 You must write anyway.

-Do ask yourself, however, what’s getting in your way.
+Ask yourself what’s getting in your way.
 Is it noise?
 Block it out with music or use noise-cancelling headphones.
 A flickering light bulb?
 Change it.
 Are you tired?
 Have a cup of coffee or whatever it is you do for a boost, then get back to it.
 To be a writer, you must write regularly with fierce dedication and an unshakeable commitment.

 Yes, you can take the occasional day off, and you probably should, but be sure you plan these “writing vacations” ahead of time.
 Don’t let momentary whims knock you off course.